sudheerj/vuejs-interview-questions-korean/README.md

      **Note:** Remember that recursive component can lead infinite loops with `max stack size exceeded` error, so make sure recursive invocation is conditional(for example, v-if directive).

 86.  ### How do you resolve circular dependencies between components?
-     In complex applications, vue components will actually be each other’s descendent and ancestor in the render tree.
+     In complex applications, vue components will actually be each other's descendent and ancestor in the render tree.
 Let's say componentA and componentB included in their respective templates which makes circular dependency,
      ```javascript
      //ComponentA
      <div>